Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5VNbStRGin8.md

 ### Transcript

-> how's the burger it was good and i am looking forward to today's burger especially holy, because i had a at lunch today
+> how's the burger it was good and I am looking forward to today's burger especially holy, because I had a at lunch today